Senior Lecturer in Education (ITE English)

 This course enables academic study alongside full-time teaching.
 It consists of formal taught sessions with tutors held at weekends or during the mid-term breaks.
 We also deliver teaching through online sources, which you can access anywhere, at your convenience through our Virtual Learning Environment, NILE.
-You will also have access to the library and a tutor, who will be available to help in person, via email and over the phone.
+You will also have access to the library and a tutor, who will be available to help in person or online, and we hold regular webinars to support your studies.

 This course is designed to support your professional development, embedding academic studies in the context of your work.
 You will enhance your QTS by studying modules at Masters’ level to gain the PGCE qualification.
 It will give you a deeper understanding of teaching and learning to enhance your practice and help you on your way to a Masters’ degree and beyond if you wish to progress this further.